-The candidates who have received an ITA are now in a position to submit an application for Canadian permanent residence to Immigration, Refugees and Citizenship Canada (IRCC).
-The principle applicant may also come to Canada with accompanying family members, including spouses or common-law partners, as well as dependent children.
+The candidates who have received an ITA are now in a position to submit an application for Canadian permanent residence to Immigration, Refugees, and Citizenship Canada (IRCC).
+The principal applicant may also come to Canada with accompanying family members, including spouses or common-law partners, as well as dependent children.

 In order to be in a position to receive an ITA in an Express Entry draw, individuals are first required to meet the eligibility criteria of one of the three immigration programs managed through the Express Entry system – the Federal Skilled Worker Class (FSWC), Federal Skilled Trades Class (FTSC), or Canadian Experience Class (CEC).
 Once candidates have entered the pool they are assigned a CRS point score based on factors including civil status information, education, work experience, language ability, and other criteria.
 This score determines their ranking in the pool.
 During the regularly conducted draws, the IRCC issues ITAs to the highest-ranking candidates.
 The candidates who receive an ITA may submit an application for Canadian permanent resident status.